N-Kaplan/php-blackjack/README.md

   * Player class public methods have content.
   * Magical value: tool or polemic?
 21 is set as a class constant in any case.
   * Note on order: initialize objects before calling them, require files just once (seems obvious and yet...).
+  * index.php has clickable hit, stand and surrender buttons.